kian-fotovat/simple-playify/README.md

 ---

-## (≧□≦)ノ Contribute?
+## (≧□≦)ノ Contribute

-You can fork, PR, whatever.
-But don’t expect a quick merge unless it fixes something annoying.
+Got ideas?
+Fork the repo, make a PR, or report issues.
+If it fixes something annoying, it might get merged faster.

 ---

-## (･∀･)♡ Support
+## (･∀･)♡ Support the Chaos

-Wanna support the chaos?
+Keep Playify ad-free and running smoothly:

 👉 [Paypal](https://www.paypal.com/paypalme/alanmussot1)

-It helps keep it ad-free.
-And maybe I’ll fix bugs faster.
-Maybe.
+Your support might make bug fixes *slightly* faster.
+No promises.

 ---

 ## (⊙‿‿⊙) License

-MIT.
-Do whatever you want with it.
+MIT License.
+Do whatever you want with it, just don’t break anything (too badly).

+---

+<p align="center">Built with 💢 and ☕ by alan7383</p>